Beer Path Problems in Temporal Graphs: Preliminaries and problem definition

+Intuitively, for all optimality criteria considered in this paper there would be no benefit in using a dominated temporal edge $e$ as opposed to a temporal edge $e'$ that dominates $e$.
+Note that this does not extend to all temporal path objectives in the literature; for example, an optimal path under the minimum waiting time objective~\cite{Bentert_waiting_time} may use dominated edges.
+The edge domination criterion naturally generalizes to paths.

-\begin{definition}[\textbf{Dominated paths}] Let $P$ be a temporal $u-v$ path.
-We say that $P$ is \emph{dominated} if there exists another temporal $u-v$ path $P'$ such that $\text{start}(P') \ge \text{start}(P)$ and $\text{end}(P') \le \text{end}(P)$, with at least one of the inequalities being strict.
-We say that $P$ is \emph{distance-wise dominated} if there exists a temporal $u-v$ path $P'$ such that $\text{dist}(P') \le \text{dist}(P)$ and $\text{end}(P') \le \text{end}(P)$, with at least one of the inequalities being strict. \end{definition}
+\begin{definition}[\textbf{Dominated paths}] Let $P$ be a temporal $u$--$v$ path.
+We say that $P$ is \emph{dominated} if there exists another temporal $u$--$v$ path $P'$ such that $\text{start}(P') \ge \text{start}(P)$ and $\text{end}(P') \le \text{end}(P)$, with at least one of the inequalities being strict.
+We say that $P$ is \emph{distance-wise dominated} if there exists a temporal $u$--$v$ path $P'$ such that $\text{dist}(P') \le \text{dist}(P)$ and $\text{end}(P') \le \text{end}(P)$, with at least one of the inequalities being strict. \end{definition}

-In some of our algorithms we will use a subroutine that computes all\footnote{If there are paths $P,P'$ with $start(P)=start(P')$ and $end(P)=end(P')$, the algorithm only stores one of them, since they can be used interchangeably for any objective.
-Throughout the paper, when we say "all non-dominated paths", we imply that only one path is kept when there are such ties.} non-dominated paths from one node to all others.
-This is useful for finding fastest paths, as well as for precomputing certain paths in temporal graphs to answer queries faster.
-This subroutine consists of part of the fastest-path algorithm of \cite{Path_Wu}.
-We defer the full algorithm to Appendix~\ref{appendix_omit_algo}.
+In some of our algorithms we will use subroutines that compute all non-dominated paths (excluding ties) from one node to all others within a given time interval.
+This is useful for finding fastest or shortest paths (depending on which domination criterion is used), as well as for precomputing certain temporal paths to answer queries faster.
+These subroutines (Algorithms~\ref{alg:non_dominated_paths} and~\ref{alg:distance_non_dominated_paths}) stem from the fastest and shortest path algorithms of Wu et al.~\cite{Path_Wu}.
+We refer the reader to Section~\ref{auxiliary_section_dom_path_algo} for a detailed description of these subroutines and their running times.

-Algorithm~\ref{alg:non_dominated_paths} runs in time $\bigO(n+M \log(c))$, where $c= \min \{d_{in},d_{out}\}$.
-Note that $c$ is a bound for the amount of non-dominated pairs $(s,a)$ (start, arrival) between any two vertices and, thus, also a bound for the size of each $L_v$.
-For more details, we defer the reader to~\cite{Path_Wu}.

-We will also use a similar subroutine for distance-wise non-dominated paths, which is part of the shortest-path algorithm of~\cite{Path_Wu}.
-Its full description is deferred to Appendix~\ref{appendix_omit_algo}.

-Algorithm~\ref{alg:distance_non_dominated_paths} runs in time $\bigO(n+M \log (d_{in}))$.
-Observe that $d_{in}$ is a bound for the amount of distance-wise non-dominated pairs $(d,a)$ (distance, arrival) between any two vertices.